Henman2/keeper-app-frontend/README.md

     User Authentication
     Login:
     Users must log in with their credentials.
-Upon successful login, they will receive a JWT token.
+    Upon successful login, a JWT token is generated and sent to the browser in a secure httpOnly cookie.
+    Since the httpOnly flag is enabled, the cookie is not accessible via JavaScript, enhancing security against XSS attacks.
-    The token is stored in the browser (typically in localStorage) and sent in the headers of each request to authenticate the user.
+    The cookie is automatically included in requests sent to the server, allowing the server to authenticate the user.

     Create a Note:
     Once logged in, users can add notes.
 The notes will be saved in the MongoDB database and displayed on the homepage in a masonry layout.

     Edit a Note:
     Users can edit their notes.
 When a note is updated, the changes will be reflected on the frontend.

     Delete a Note:
     Users can delete their notes, and they will no longer be displayed in the list.